by Fern Martin

-You are invited to a “What Now Lanark County?” event being held on Friday, December 9 at 6:30 pm at Almonte Old Town Hall.
-The evening offers a chance to learn from the committee members and special guests who participated in the Inquest, and to contribute to a discussion of what Lanark County can do to ensure the safety and survival of its women and children through an examination of ways to decrease male violence.
+If you are interested in hearing more about the Renfrew County Coroner’s Inquest or in hearing how to become part of the solution to the problem of domestic violence in our community and beyond, you are invited to a “What Now, Lanark County?” event being held on Friday, December 9 at 6:30 pm at Almonte Old Town Hall.
+It will provide a unique opportunity to learn directly from the members of the committee who participated in the inquest and to see what might be done in Lanark County to increase the safety of our women and children.

 Tickets are $10 or by donation.
 All proceeds will go towards future “What Now, Lanark County?” events including a Women’s Conference in the spring of 2023.
 Please visit www.ticketsplease.ca or call 613-485-6434.
 Free tickets are available by request by emailing firstname.lastname@example.org.